jenyss/ExcelWorkerReActAgent/README.md

 # Excel Worker ReAct (Reasoning and Acting) AI Agent using LangChain

 This Agent enables analysis of Excel files using free-form queries as user input.
-This is old LangChain

 > **Note:** This is an older LangChain-based implementation.
 I recommend re-creating it using LangGraph or checking out this [Google ADK implementation](https://github.com/jenyss/google-adk-voice-to-visualization-agent).